What does a provisional patent application do?

 The priority date comes into play when the examiner reviews the claims in the nonprovisional application.
 In particular, the examiner will search the prior art to evaluate each claim.
 Dates are important when determining whether a patent reference qualifies as prior art.
 If your claim is entitled to an earlier priority date, certain prior art references may be disqualified which means that the examiner would not be able to use those disqualified references to reject your claims.

-Therefore, you want your provisional application to be sufficiently detailed to support the claims in your nonprovisional application.
-If key details are lacking in the disclosure of the provisional application, the examiner might argue that support for a particular claim is not found in the provisional application and that claim should be afforded a later date.
+Therefore, your provisional application must be sufficiently detailed to support the claims in your nonprovisional application.
+If key details are lacking, the examiner might argue that support for a particular claim is not found in the provisional application.
+As a result, your claims may get rejected over prior art because you could not get an earlier priority date.
 Later dates generally open the door for more prior art references to be cited against you.